CRESS-Surrey/eXtraWidgets/README.md

 If you encounter any difficulties, [ask a question on StackOverflow](http://stackoverflow.com/questions/tagged/netlogo).
 If you believe you have found a bug (or would like to request a feature) [open a new issue](https://github.com/nicolaspayette/eXtraWidgets/issues/new).

+Please note that the extension is not meant to completely replace NetLogo's regular interface tab: output widgets like monitors and plots and, more importantly, the view, are not available in extra tabs and probably won't be any time soon.

 What follows is an example demonstrating some of the things that you can do with the extension.
 (Note that a [good place to put your interface code](https://github.com/nicolaspayette/eXtraWidgets/wiki/Creating-your-interface-at-startup) is in the  [`startup`](http://ccl.northwestern.edu/netlogo/docs/dictionary.html#startup) procedure, which runs automatically when your model is opened.)

 ```
 extensions [xw]